outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add a standard system diagram with radiating layer diagram
   - add other causal structures

+  - analyzing just by change rate makes it less likely to spot other patterns like overlap/intersection of patterns

   - add diagram for question derivation for service list

     - deriving the questions customers will ask for a set of services